 I don't think she's long for the political world there.

-And anyway, uh the mayor Khan wrote for the British newspapers, which is like the best known old left wing Sunday paper the day before the state visit, and Conn compared Trump to most fascist and authoritarian leaders of the past century.
+And anyway, the mayor, Khan, wrote for the British newspapers, which is like the best-known old left-wing Sunday paper the day before the state visit.

-And then roasted Khan is a terrible attempt at leading London.
+And then Roasted Khan is a terrible attempt at leading London.

-Trump's hairstyle, a church changed.
+Trump's hairstyle at church changed.

-There's big news for everybody.
+Okay, there's big news for everybody.

 President changed his hairstyle.